valentinajaramillor/bigdataprogram/README.md

 ```

 The report is ordered from the hours with the highest number of service requests and the most recurrent complaint type in that hour.
-There is an increase in the number of service requests around midnight and in the morning, so the responding agencies and the NYC 311 have to make sure that there are enough agents to answer the requests in the most busy hours.
+It is possible to see that in the late afternoon and in the evening, where most of the parties happen, there is an increase in the amount of service requests related to the noise.
+There is also an increase in the number of service requests around midnight and in the morning, so the responding agencies and the NYC 311 have to make sure that there are enough agents to answer the requests in the most busy hours.

 **Code**